 The modulation section lets you add more movement to your Slink project.

-• Drag the number of a module to connect it to a source.
+• Drag the number of a module to connect it to a source (image below).

 • Type: Indicates the type of module currently available.
 Clicking the title or the downward arrow next to it opens a menu to swap it for another modulator type.